|Product||Catalog No.||Quantity||SDS*||Price (JPY)||Instruction|

 Synthesis of IgG

-HC and LC were synthesized in the single tube with PUREfrex® 2.1, DS supplement and DnaK Mix at 37 °C for 16 hours.
+HC and LC were synthesized in the single tube with PUREfrex®2.1, DsbC Set and DnaK Mix at 37 °C for 16 hours.
 As a result, although the synthesis amounts of HC and LC were almost the same, the formation efficiency of IgG was different depending on the reducing agent.

 Please visit our web site to download the poster titled “Development of a method for the synthesis of aglycosylated full-length IgG using PUREfrex ” for more details.